browserengineering/book/book/scripts.md

 [^1]: For example, in a video game the high-speed graphics code is
-    usually written in C or C++ , but the actual plot of the game is usually written in a simpler language like JavaScript.
+    usually written in C or C++ , but the actual plot of the game is usually written in a higher-level language like JavaScript.

 Like other JavaScript engines, DukPy not only executes JavaScript code, but also allows JavaScript code to call *exported* Python